Lymphedema: Lymph node damage

 Secondary lymphedema affects both men and women, and, in Western countries, is most commonly due to cancer treatment.
 In women, it is most prevalent in an upper limb after breast cancer surgery, especially axillary lymph node dissection, and occurs on the same side of the body as the surgery.
 Breast and trunk lymphedema can also occur but go unrecognised as there is swelling in the area after surgery, and its symptoms (peau d'orange and an inverted nipple) can be confused with post surgery fat necrosis.
 Between 38 and 89% of breast cancer patients have lymphedema due to axillary lymph node dissection or radiation.
-Unilateral lymphedema of a lower limb occurs in up to 41% of patients after gynecologic cancer.
-For men treated for prostate cancer, a 5-66% incidence has been reported, with the incidence rate depending on whether staging or radical removal of lymph glands was done in addition to radiotherapy.
+Unilateral lower limb lymphedema was observed in up to 41% of patients in a 1994 gynecological cancer study.
+A 2020 study compared contraindications between the two then-favored radiation delivery modalities for gynecological cancer.
+Vaginal brachytherapy, able to target gynecological malignancies while minimizing radiation to nearby organs and lymph nodes, was estimated to have a 11% lymphedema risk.
+Pelvic external beam radiation, provided as intensity modulated RT (IMRT), targets the malignancy but its wider radiation field traverses more of the lymphatic system, raising lymphedema risk to 71%.
+For men treated for prostate cancer, a 5–66% incidence has been reported, with the rate depending on the extent of staging conducted (biopsy only, limited diagnostic dissection, or radical removal of lymph glands) prior to radiotherapy.

 Head and neck lymphedema can be caused by surgery or radiation therapy for tongue or throat cancer.
 It may also occur in the lower limbs or groin after surgery for colon, ovarian or uterine cancer, if removal of lymph nodes or radiation therapy is required.
-Surgery or treatment for prostate, colon and testicular cancers may result in secondary lymphedema, particularly when lymph nodes have been removed or damaged.
+Surgery or RT for prostate, colon and testicular cancers may result in secondary lymphedema, particularly when lymph nodes were impacted.
+Lymph nodes have a high propensity to transform into fibrous tissue if previously invaded by regional metastasis, compounding post-RT fibrotic mechanical insufficiency issues.